Proposed design for the SKA Australia Telescope National Facility

 eVLBI 2005

 eVLBI is the process of using high speed networks to connect radio telescopes separated by large distances (100-1000s of km) instead of the traditional method of recording onto magnetic tape and shipping the recorded data to a central correlator.
-The ATNF, in collaboration with the Swinburne University of Technology and the University of Tasmania are currently in the process of upgrading the LBA for eVLBI usage.
+The ATNF, in collaboration with Curtin University, the University of Tasmania, and Swinburne University of Technology have upgraded the LBA for eVLBI usage.

 Milestones